bradstewart/mdma/README.md

 You can do most (all?) of these things in Rekordbox (or Traktor or Mixxx or whatever your DJ software of choice is), _however_ launching those applications is massively focus-destroying (and slow).
 If I have Rekordbox running, I get no work done.
 Also the learning/experiment part of this.

+### Non-Features (at least not yet)

+- File management (e.g. importing mp3 files and organizing them).
+May add in the future, but lot's of existing tools to do this, so we're assuming your files are reasonably organized on disk already (personally I just drop stuff in Apple Music and let it copy things around).

+### Future Ideas

+- Streaming service integration.
+Would be great to tag songs, mark two as "good together", etc from Spotify and other services before I actually go get the song from beatport.
+- Song recommender.
+Dig up stuff that would sound good together.
+- Relatedly, song clusterer (for lack of a better word).
+Basically auto-categorization based on actual audio features.
+I listen to a lot of weird bass music, and asking the tool for songs with laser noises would be amazing.

 ### Inspiration

 I thought what I wanted didn't really exist in any form for a while, until I found these two things: